influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/trigger.md

 withSpec(spec)
 ```

-Spec is the custom trigger resource specification that custom trigger gRPC server knows how to interpret.
+"Spec is the custom trigger resource specification that custom trigger gRPC server knows how to interpret."

 ### fn template.custom.withSpecMixin